Dutch Apple Pie

 - 1/2 teaspoon salt

-- 6 Tablespoons Pet evaporated milk
+- 9 Tablespoons Pet evaporated milk (1/2 Cup plus 1 Tablespoon)

 Place one of the unbaked pie crusts in a 9-inch pie pan.
 In a large bowl, gently toss the apple slices, nutmeg and cinnamon.
 Spread the spiced apples across bottom of pie crust in the pan.

-Place the second unbaked pie crust over the top of the apples, or cut lattice strips (long 1/2-inch wide strips) from the second crust and layer them in parallel vertical lines about 1/4-inch apart across the entire pie.
+Alternate “Fancy” top crust – Cut lattice strips (long 1/2-inch wide strips) from the second crust and layer them in parallel vertical lines about 1/4-inch apart across the entire pie.
 With the remaining strips, layer them horizontally across the vertical strips.
 This is the fastest way to create a lattice-work top crust.
 Some cooks spend more time layering first one vertical strip then a horizontal strip so the strips are more entwined.
-A final top crust design is to use the same 1/2-inch wide strips of crust but instead of a criss-cross lattice, layer them as minutes around a clock-face.
-These strips cross in the middle of the pie.
-To avoid a big lump of dough in the middle, cut the strips in half so they meet rather than cross in the middle of the circle.

 Bake in a 375° F oven for 1 hour.
 Serve warm.